 You can reduce your risk of developing alcoholic hepatitis by controlling how much you drink.

 It's recommended that you do not regularly drink more than 14 units of alcohol a week.

-Autoimmune hepatitis is a rare cause of long-term hepatitis in which the immune system attacks and damages the liver.
+Autoimmune hepatitis is a rare cause of long-term hepatitis where the immune system attacks and damages the liver.